-1. Requesting a Hearing

-- a.
-When the complaint is against anyone other than the President of a College: - The student must submit a written request for a Grievance Hearing to the Chief Student Services Officer within seven (7) instructional days after receiving the supervisor's written response.
-The request must be related to the original complaint, and include a statement describing why the supervisor's response was unsatisfactory. - 2.
-If the student does not submit the written request for a hearing within seven (7) instructional days after receiving the supervisor's written response, and the student can demonstrate that extenuating circumstances resulted in the failure to meet this deadline, the Chief Student Services Officer may allow the hearing to take place. - 3.
+- 1. Requesting a Hearing - a.
+When the complaint is against anyone other than the President of a College: - 1.
+The student must submit a written request for a Grievance Hearing to the Chief Student Services Officer within seven (7) instructional days after receiving the supervisor's written response.
+The request must be related to the original complaint, and include a statement describing why the supervisor's response was unsatisfactory. - If the student does not submit the written request for a hearing within seven (7) instructional days after receiving the supervisor's written response, and the student can demonstrate that extenuating circumstances resulted in the failure to meet this deadline, the Chief Student Services Officer may allow the hearing to take place. - 3.
 Within two (2) instructional days of receiving the request for a hearing, the Chief Student Services Officer shall notify the College President about the need to convene a Student Grievance Committee.
 These committees shall be formed to hear specific complaints and a new committee may be formed each time a grievance covered by this procedure is filed. - b.
-When the complaint is against the President of a College:

-- The student must submit a written request for a Grievance Hearing to South Carolina Technical College System's Executive Vice President, or designee, within seven (7) instructional days after receiving the Executive Vice President's written response.
-The request must be related to the original complaint, and include a statement describing why the Executive Vice President's response was unsatisfactory. - 2.
-If the student does not submit the written request for a hearing within seven (7) instructional days after receiving the Executive Vice President's written response, and the student can demonstrate that extenuating circumstances resulted in the failure to meet this deadline, the Executive Vice President may allow the hearing to take place. - 3.
-Within two (2) instructional days of receiving the request for a hearing, the Executive Vice President shall notify the South Carolina Technical College System President about the need to convene an ad hoc committee of System Presidents or a three person ad hoc committee from within the System to hear the student's complaint.
-These committees shall be formed to hear specific complaints and a new committee may be formed each time a grievance covered by this procedure is filed.
+When the complaint is against the President of a College: - The student must submit a written request for a Grievance Hearing to South Carolina Technical College System's Executive Vice President, or designee, within seven (7) instructional days after receiving the Executive Vice President's written response.
+The request must be related to the original complaint, and include a statement describing why the Executive Vice President's response was unsatisfactory. - If the student does not submit the written request for a hearing within seven (7) instructional days after receiving the Executive Vice President's written response, and the student can demonstrate that extenuating circumstances resulted in the failure to meet this deadline, the Executive Vice President may allow the hearing to take place.